 Regardless of which sector is being audited, the team must understand the systems and technology used in that sector, and the potential threats and vulnerabilities.
-This may be accomplished by in several ways, including reviewing any documentation developed by organizations within the sector, completing physical reviews of companies or locations, and interviewing organizations within the sector.
+This may be accomplished by reviewing any documentation developed by organizations within the sector, completing physical reviews of companies or locations, and interviewing organizations within the sector.
 To identify vulnerabilities, an auditor may review prior reports on cyber-based threats facing the sector as well as the threats identified by cybersecurity organizations.
-Auditors should also analyze documentation from key organizations in the sector, particularly those developed by any regulatory bodies (discussed below), and interview subject matter experts.
+Auditors should also interview subject matter experts to confirm their understanding of threats and vulnerabilities.